 We are both an "emerging growth company" and a "foreign private issuer" under applicable United States Securities and Exchange Commission (the "SEC") rules and are eligible for reduced public company disclosure requirements.
-See "Prospectus Summary - Implications of Being an 'Emerging Growth Company' and a 'Foreign Private Issuer.'"
+See "Prospectus Summary - Implications of Being a 'Controlled Company,' an 'Emerging Growth Company' and a 'Foreign Private Issuer.'"